tudo-aqua/bgw/docs/components/container/container.md

 ## Container features

-The Container features will be demonstrated using an [Area][AreaDoc], since [GameComponentContainer][ContainerDoc] is abstract and [Area][AreaDoc] is just the discrete implementation.
+The Container features will be demonstrated using an [Area][AreaDoc], since [GameComponentContainer][ContainerDoc] is abstract and [Area][AreaDoc] is just one of the discrete implementations.

 The complete source code for this example can be found [here][ContainerExample].